AsmaBRZ/Crowd-detection/README.md

 # Crowd detection using fractal dimension and local density
 This repository contains the complete code of my university project, named "Crowd detection using fractal dimension and local density".
-Crowd detection is the task of classifying and localizing crowd in images.
+Crowd detection is the task of classifying and localizing a crowd in images.

 In this project, I am particularly interested in pedestrians crowd detection.
 I mostly used image processing methods to isolate the crowd from non-interesting objetcs and background.
 Specifically, the classification task is based on fractal dimension and the localization task is based on local density.